MThoma202/prosper-1099-parser/README.md

 For option 1, use [this referral link](https://refer.taxact.com/s/MarkThomas14) to save 20% off TaxAct.
 This is the option I've been using for the last few years and it works great.
 For option 2, use [this referral link](https://turbo.tax/tm7e7s3c) to save 20% off TurboTax.

+## Year 2024 Update

+Beginning in 2024 the cost basis was reported to the IRS and categories A and D were used, so we can now report the summary totals on Schedule D, Lines 1a or 8a.
+I'm assuming this will apply to future years as well and this project is no longer useful or relevant.
+Thanks everyone who contributed. 🖖

 ### Supported Tax Years
 - [2017]